CentreForDigitalHumanities/vulcan-parseport/README.md

 The server is designed to receive parse results from the Minimalist Parser and turn them into so-called 'Layout' objects that can be sent to a client.
 In the browser, these Layouts are used to build navigable trees representing the parse result in the shape of syntactic tree structures.

-The server is designed to be run in a Docker container, as part of the ParsePort container network, but can also be run locally for development purposes.
+The server is designed to be run in a Docker container but can also be run locally for development purposes, see below for instructions.

 The client-side files for Vulcan are also available in this repository (in `/vulcan/client`) for reference purposes only.
 They are not served by the Flask server.
 In the context of the ParsePort project, these files are served by the NGINX server that is part of the ParsePort container network.